Skip to content Skip to footer

 Pricing

 DataCamp is the cheaper of the two on every dimension that matters to an individual learner.
-Premium runs $27.50/month when you pay annually, which lands at about $330 for the year.
-Students with a .edu email get 50% off, dropping it closer to $149.
-Teams pricing is roughly $14 per user per month with annual billing.
+Premium runs $28/month when you pay annually (there’s currently a special price of $14/month), which lands at about $336 for the year.

-Dataquest charges $49/month or $399/year for Premium.
+Dataquest charges $49/month or $399/year for Premium but there’s currently a sale, so you can buy the plan for $22/mo.
 There’s a lifetime plan that surfaces on sale at around $500–$700.
 Path graduates get an outcome guarantee on top of the standard 14-day refund window: complete a career path and request a refund if you’re not satisfied with the outcome.

 Teaching style: video and fill-in-the-blank vs. text and open editor